maystudios/SchoolGame/README.md

 ## Usage

 1. Open the project in the Unreal Engine and wait for all necessary files to load.
-2. Navigate to the `VisualNovelCreator` folder and open the `VisualNovelEditor` level.
+2. Navigate to the `Game/Core/Systems/Dialogue` folder and open the `DataTabels` level.
 3. Use the in-editor tools and panels to design your visual novel's scenes, characters, and dialogue.
 4. Save your progress and export your visual novel for others to enjoy.